 Australia has some of the most extraordinary locations in the world.
-But sometimes getting to these locations isn’t as easy.
+But sometimes getting to these locations isn’t easy.
 These are our most extreme adventure locations to explore in Australia:

-Arnhem land - Northern territory
+Arnhem Land - Northern territory

-Arnhem land is in the Nor thern Territory, approximately 780 km from Darwin.
+Arnhem Land is in the Northern Territory, approximately 780 km from Darwin.
 To visit Arnhem Land, you need to apply for a permit from the Northern Land Council or organise a tour with an operator who has permission to enter the region.
-It’s full of amazing sceneries, great fishing spots, and many historical indigenous sites.
+It’s full of amazing scenery, great fishing spots, and many historical indigenous sites.
 If you’re looking to explore the region in a fourwheel drive, it is very important to know that this part of Australia is extremely dangerous and only those with a high-level of off-roading knowledge and experience should attempt it.
-There are only a few ways to enter Arnhem Land via a vehicle.
+There are only a few ways to enter Arnhem Land with a vehicle.
 One of these being the East Alligator river dividing Jabiru and Arnhem Land.
 At high tide, it’s very dangerous to cross and has claimed many vehicles over the years, which is why it is so important to pack appropriate recovery equipment in case of emergency.
 Once you’re in the belly of Arnhem Land, the four-wheel drive tracks are full of fallen trees, logs, deep river crossings, and not to mention; saltwater crocodiles.
 In 2019, the Patriot Games team set off on the journey to take on Arnhem Land.
-They were the first convoy to take on Arnhem land after the wet season that year and tackled the harsh terrain with the RAM2500 and a 6x6 LC79 Landcruiser leading the way.
+They were the first convoy to take on Arnhem Land after the wet season that year and tackled the harsh terrain with the RAM2500 and a 6x6 LC79 Landcruiser leading the way.

 Cape York - North Queensland